 We also track every last exercise accomplished.
 It helps for recovery.
 Our system then rotates the exercises, so if you did a pistol squat, you’ll be run through other exercises in the queue before hitting the pistol squat once again.

 This optimizes for effectiveness and recovery, so don’t need to build up your routine.
 You can just follow the program we set you, which will make your entire workout easier.

-If you’re interested in Calisthenics Academy – you can find more details here – or Take an Assessment and see where you stand with the Fundamentals moves.
+If you’re interested in The Movement Athlete – you can find more details here – or Take an Assessment and see where you stand with the Fundamentals moves.